Kerbolerr/TFGDavid23Web/README.md

 By default, the application will be running on localhost.

-It is needed to also being executing the data prediction tool for obtaining predictions.
+It is needed to also execute the data prediction tool for obtaining predictions.

 ##
 David Gálvez Alcántara